-Countries in Southeast Asia, such as Malaysia, Indonesia, and Laos, are prominent timber producers (Hoare, 2015b).
-Recent research indicates that Malaysia's illicit timber production constitutes 35% of its total output, with Malaysia supplying 10% of illicit timber to the global market (Hoare, 2015b).
-Illegal logging accounted for 14-25 percent of Malaysia's total timber production in 2010, with an increase in subsequent years (Lawson & MacFaul, 2010).
-Transparency International (2017) has assigned a grade 4 to cases of logging outside approved boundaries, including logging on steep slopes and excessive harvesting (Nature Communications, 2018).
+Countries in Southeast Asia, such as Malaysia, Indonesia and Laos, are prominent timber producers (Hoare 2015).
+Recent research indicates that Malaysia's illicit timber production constitutes 35% of its total output, with Malaysia supplying 10% of illicit timber to the global market (Hoare 2015).
+Illegal logging accounted for 14% to 25% of Malaysia's total timber production in 2010, with an increase in subsequent years (Lawson and MacFaul 2010).
+Global Witness (2017) has assigned a grade four to cases of logging outside approved boundaries, including logging on steep slopes and excessive harvesting (Nature Communications 2018).

 While cases of illegal logging decreased between 1991 and 2016, incidents of forest abuse have risen.
 The State Forestry Act 1984 (Act 313) serves as the primary legislation to combat illegal logging and forest-related crimes.
-Every state in Peninsular Malaysia has adopted Act 313 to standardize forestry laws (Mohd Gani, 2013).
+Every state in Peninsular Malaysia has adopted Act 313 to standardise forestry laws (Mohd Gani 2013).
 In 1993, this act underwent amendments to increase fines and imprisonment durations related to illegal logging.
 However, despite these legal measures, illegal logging and forest crimes have persisted since the inception of the 1984 State Forestry Act.

-Data analysis from a study by Noor, Kadir, and Muhammad (2020) identifies "inadequate facilities and equipment" as the most significant factor facilitating illegal logging activities.
-The study highlights that enforcement efforts can be severely compromised if personnel lack sufficient transportation, supervision, monitoring capabilities, communication tools, and protective gear.
-Equipment shortages limit enforcement capacity, hindering surveillance, effective communication, and the tracking of illegally logged timber.
+Data analysis from a study by Muhammad Nur Haniff, Rokiah and Suriyani (2018) identifies "inadequate facilities and equipment" as the most significant factor facilitating illegal logging activities.
+The study highlights that enforcement efforts can be severely compromised if the personnel lack sufficient transportation, supervision, monitoring capabilities, communication tools and protective gear.
+Equipment shortages limit enforcement capacity, hindering surveillance, effective communication and the tracking of illegally logged timber.

-The timber industry in Malaysia has faced significant economic losses due to corruption and leakages.
+The Malaysian timber industry has faced significant economic losses due to corruption and leakages.
 According to estimates from EMIR Research, Malaysia has lost approximately RM4.5 trillion over the last 26 years due to these issues.
-This figure includes both direct monetary losses and opportunity costs, considering the multiplier effect of every cent injected into the economy.
+This figure encompasses both direct monetary losses and opportunity costs, taking into account the multiplier effect of every cent injected into the economy.
 The timber industry, being one of Malaysia's major natural resource sectors, has undoubtedly been impacted by this widespread corruption, which has undermined the country's ability to promote sustainable and inclusive growth.

-This study is important because it addresses a critical issue in the timber industry that has significant environmental, economic, and social implications.
+This study is important because it addresses a critical issue in the timber industry that has significant environmental, economic and social implications.
 Illegal logging not only leads to deforestation and loss of biodiversity but also undermines legal trade, resulting in substantial economic losses for countries like Malaysia.
 By examining the factors facilitating illegal logging activities and assessing the effectiveness of existing laws and enforcement mechanisms, this research aims to contribute to the development of more effective strategies for combating illegal logging and promoting sustainable forest management.
-This is crucial for ensuring the long-term viability of the timber industry, preserving natural resources, and supporting the livelihoods of communities dependent on forests.
+This is crucial for ensuring the long-term viability of the timber industry, preserving natural resources and supporting the livelihoods of communities dependent on forests.